 - A few privately operated routes (listed on each country’s page — see list of countries in sidebar)

 What if I wind up on a train traveling through a country not covered by my pass?

 If your train crosses through a country not covered by your rail pass, you must buy a separate train ticket for that stretch (even if you have no plans of getting off the train in that country).
 Get your ticket before boarding, to avoid the extra fee (or possibly a heavier fine) for purchasing the ticket on board.
 Online train schedules show the route of each train, including connection points and stops on the way.
 Examples of routes to consider:

 - Paris–Italy trains: Direct day trains on this route (unlike the direct night trains) do accept rail passes, but the “reservation fee” is substantial, and can sell out quickly.
 See my tips for booking Paris–Italy trains.

 - Munich–Venice: If Austria isn’t included among your four countries, it costs about $25 extra to cross through Austria on this route (in second class; about $40 in first class).

 - Budapest–Prague: If Slovakia isn’t included among your four countries, it costs about $30 extra to get a point-to-point ticket to cross through Slovakia on this route (in second class).

-- Between Greece or Turkey and...anywhere: Greece currently connected by train only to Serbia and Bulgaria; Turkey is connected by train to Bulgaria, but service is sparse.
+- Between Greece or Turkey and...anywhere: Greece is currently connected by train only to Serbia and Bulgaria; Turkey is connected by train to Bulgaria, but service is sparse.
 Flying is the best way to reach Athens, Thessaloniki, or Istanbul from any major city in Europe.
 Ferries also connect Greece to Italy and Turkey.
-Within Greece and Turkey, buses are generally your best option for getting around (but they aren't covered by rail passes).
+Within Greece and Turkey, buses are generally your best option for getting around (but they aren’t covered by rail passes).